The Essential Guide To Emergency Rooms In The City

 2019-08-11 12:00:00

-"Emergency room" in Chinese is jizhen (急诊).
-That should get you in the right door.
+Remember, "emergency room" in Chinese is jizhen (急诊)—a crucial term to get you to the right place.

 Browse SmartShanghai's full directory of Emergency Rooms here (map view)